Forex Education

 The power of twin trading

 The power of twin trading is in diversification because splitting the trade into many smaller trades is a way to reduce the risk of losses as you can set different positions to exit from various trades according to the progressing market’s direction.
-By the time the trade with the longest exit will close, all the trades with shorter exit positions will be closed.
+By the time the trade with the longest exit closes, all the trades with shorter exit positions will be closed.

-Reasons to use Twin-trading.
+Reasons to use Twin-trading strategy

 Locking profits

-When several trades of lots of equal sizes are opened with different positions to exit, and 10 pips are set for each trade, the exit position for every trade will be 10 pips more than the previous one.
+When several trades of lots of equal sizes are opened with different positions to exit, and ten pips are set for each trade, the exit position for every trade will be 10 pips more than the previous one.
 Now you can lock the profit of the exit position of 10 pips even if the market reverses after moving to a 20 pips position.
 Similarly, you will lock the profits of 10 pips position and the position of 20 pips even if the market reverses even after moving up to 20 pips.
-In this way, you can get some profit by the time trade moves to your last exit position on each trade.
+In this way, you can get some profit by the time the trade moves to your last exit position on each trade.

 Management of risks